merative/wcm-reporting-datacatalog/docs/guides/client.md

 ## CLIENT_ADDRESSES_V1_VIEW
 This view groups attributes that relate to a client's address such as the address details, address type, and whether the address is the client's preferred address.
+The most recent record of each address type is listed.

 | Attribute | Description | Domain definition |Character size | Nulls allowed |
 | :-------------- | :------ |:------ |:------ |:------ |